tsaxena4k/tsaxena4k/README.md

 	- I love to sketch & DIY stuff✏️
 	- my inverse is a Gamer 🎮
 	- Like graphic designing & Illustration 🔥
+	- Also Likes to solve bugs and errors now and then ⚙️

 - #### 📝 Blogs
 	- [Integrating Leaflet.js with Next.js](https://dev.to/tsaxena4k/integrating-next-js-with-leaflet-js-mapbox-1351)